frisoobbema/UnityBasicGrid/README.md

 ![alt text](https://github.com/frisoobbema/UnityBasicGrid/blob/master/Images/image2.png?raw=true)

-The red untit has been moved, The black boxes in the grid shows the path for the unit.
+The red unit has been moved, the black boxes in the grid shows the path that the unit has to walk.

 ![alt text](https://github.com/frisoobbema/UnityBasicGrid/blob/master/Images/image3.png?raw=true)